We all want to create unique photographs, but which lens should you invest in?

 70 to 200 f4 is primarily best for landscape photography.

-It’s lighter, and it’s cheaper; you’re going to be putting more cash in your pocket to invest in your photography.
+It’s lighter and cheaper; you’re going to be putting more cash in your pocket to invest in your photography.

 Maybe more gear, maybe more filters, or attachments that you can put on your camera.

 This will allow you to get more of the necessary gear that you might want or invest back in your photography business.

 The F4 will give you the option to do that; also, it’s lighter; you’re not lugging gear; you can log in longer miles with better hikes.

 Overall, have a better experience using this lens; that’s the 70 to 200 f4.

 The 70 to 200 f4, I think it’s better for landscape photography.